Our thinking

 Compliance roles

 As there are no specific laws or regulations in the Czech Republic that directly regulate AI as of yet, there are also no specific or unique obligations imposed on developers, users, operators and/or deployers of AI systems.
-The standards will be set by the EU AI Act, once in force.
+The standards are set by the EU AI Act.

 Core issues that the AI Regulations seek to address